thomasbelliott/516-1/README.md

 #### Grading (5 points total)

 - Your program is syntactically correct: 1 point.
+- Your program follows formatting guidelines: 1 point.
 - Your program is able to guess numbers: 1 point.
-- Your program guesses numbers in the most efficient way: 3 points.
+- Your program guesses numbers in the most efficient way: 2 points.

 ### Small Project B
 ### Caesar Cipher